keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 If you do not have your own data warehouse, follow the instructions and we will create a database for you:

 1. After clicking **Save**, the template will be used in your project.
 You will see a flow.
 2. Go there and click on **Snowflake Data Destination** to configure it.
-You will be redirected to the data destination configuration and asked to set up the credentials.
+You will be redirected to the data destination configuration and asked to set up credentials.
 3. Select **Keboola Snowflake database**.
 4. Then go back to the flow and click **Run**.